 I didn’t know the experience was that powerful, but the fact that one of these guys came up with that story blows your stereotype away.
 I just thought, you know, the story is what’s important.

 I don’t want to try to prove cause and effect, but there is an impact.
 So finally, I got up enough courage and took six of my prints to Image Makers.
 When I went in that night, the guy who runs the group said, “Sorry, but tonight we’re only doing portfolios for people we’ve pre-selected.
-David Bales is here.
-(He’s a well-known photographer and in his 80s.)
+David Bales is here. (a well-known photographer in his 80s.)
 He’s going to evaluate portfolios.”
 So six people had been selected.

 The way that David ran it was you put your photos up.
 You don’t say anything and people write three words that are evoked by those pictures.
 Then David takes that information, plus his own point of view, and does a critique of your portfolio.
 So he went through five portfolios, and it was a great night.
 But the sixth person didn’t show.
 So the president of the group said, “Well, Bob brought his.”
 He asked me if I’d show my photos.